 Maureen Beyt has taught second and third grades at independent schools since she began her career in 2003.
 Maureen has attended numerous conferences and has presented as well.
-She is also a Seesaw Ambassador, providing professional development and support for our digital learning journals experience in the Lower School.
-She and her husband are parents to sons James ’31 and Scott ’33.
+She is also a Seesaw Certified Educator, providing professional development and support for our digital learning journals experience in the Lower School.
+She and her husband are parents to sons James ’31 and Scott ’34.

 Get to know Maureen Beyt:

 What interesting background, training, etc. do you bring to your position?
-“I have served in several leadership positions throughout my tenure in teaching, most recently taking on the role of a Seesaw Ambassador.
+“I have served in several leadership positions throughout my tenure in teaching, including my role as a proud Seesaw Certified Educator.
 Seesaw is a phenomenal digital portfolio for students to document their learning and practice digital citizenship in an authentic, safe, and engaging way.”

 In what ways can you teach/engage children at CDS that you couldn't at other schools?
 “There is a beautiful and unique environment within an independent school.
 Students are truly supported by their teachers to engage in learning that is meaningful and centered on their individual needs.
 These traits thrive at CDS because teachers have the freedom to tailor the deliver the curriculum in the way that best meets their classes!”